dgonz64/redux-form-auto/README.md

 ```

 Here we are saying that a `client` is required to have a name and providing its allowed length.
 Also client has age and it's a number.

+[Here](https://dgonz64.github.io/redux-form-auto/guide.html) you can find the complete list of types and validators available.

 #### 2. Render a form